joshua-8/Derivs_Limiter/README.md

 During the part of the profile where velocity is decreased, the acceleration is a bit "spiky" as the code switches back and forth across the threshold for whether or not it needs to start decelerating.
 Acceleration should not be used directly, only position and velocity are really valid.
 (Also, note that if the acceleration limit is infinity, this value stays zero when position stops)

-The type `double` is the same as a float on standard Arduinos, but can provide increased precision on some more powerful processors.
+The type `float` is the same as a float on standard Arduinos, but can provide increased precision on some more powerful processors.